robillersomeone/NYT_bestsellers/README.md

 ### Predictions

-To classy a book call the `modeling.py` from the command line with a description of a book in string format.
+To classify a book call the `modeling.py` from the command line with a description of a book in string format.

 ```shell
 $ python modeling.py 'The full inside story of the breathtaking rise and shocking collapse of Theranos, \